-How to Use the Command Prompt to Find Your Computer Name
+How to Use the Command Prompt to Find Your Computer’s Name

 Before we start explaining different ways and commands that you can use to find your computer’s name, you need to know how to open your Command Prompt.

-All you need to do is type “hostname” in the Command Prompt and hit Enter.
 After that, your Command Prompt will display your computer’s name in the next line.
-Sounds pretty easy, right?

 The only potential problem here is that you need to be very careful with your typing.
 If you make a typo, the Command Prompt won’t recognize the command and nothing will happen.